kl1nton/3_EMQ_Practice_Papers/3_EMQ_Practice_Paper.md

 ### Q63
 A 24-year-old nurse presents with testicular torsion.
 He refuses surgery despite having had the benefits and risks of the procedure explained.
-#### Answer: C. Patient's refusal is valid and doctor cannot override - ?
+#### Answer: C. Patient's refusal is valid and doctor cannot override - TRUE
+- Adult patient who understands risks and benefits of surgery but *does not consent*
+	- **NOTE** Cannot be forced to undergo procedure

 ### Q64
-A 15-year-old girl whose parents are abroad requires an emergency appendicectomy.
-She understands the operation, its benefits and risks.
+A *15-year-old* girl whose parents are abroad requires an *emergency appendicectomy*.
+She *understands* the operation, its benefits and risks.
-#### Answer: B. Patient can give valid consent - ?
+#### Answer: B. Patient can give valid consent - TRUE
+- A patient <16 years of age is Gillick competent if she
+	- Understands the procedure, and its risks and benefits
+- Patient can give consent to treatment

 ### Q65
 An 86-year-old woman with dementia, mini-mental state score 4/10, is admitted with a fractured neck of femur.
 Her daughter states that she would not have wanted surgery, but there is no advance directive.
-#### Answer: A. Doctor can consent for the patient - ?
+#### Answer: A. Doctor can consent for the patient - TRUE
+- No adult can consent for another adult
+	- Daughter cannot consent for her mother
+- The decision regarding surgery lies with doctor

 ### Q66
 A 15-year-old boy needs an appendicectomy.
 His parents refuse the surgery despite hearing the risks and benefits, but the patient gives consent.
 The patient has five GCSEs.
-#### Answer: E. Refusal is not valid and can be overridden - ?
+#### Answer: E. Refusal is not valid and can be overridden - *FALSE* = B. Patient can give valid consent
+- Patient under 16 years of age with five GCSEs is likely to be *Gillick competent*
+	- If doctor considers him Gillick competent he can consent for himself

 Q67-71: Theme: Scrotal Swellings